 Historically speaking, doctors have been responsible for explaining the inherent benefits and risks associated with performing one procedure versus another before moving forward with it.

 While it would seem that the use of ARS would instead shift blame to the manufacturer of the robotic technology, many legal experts argue that it would not.
-Instead, since the doctor would be the one advising the patient of the risks associated with a surgery and overseeing the operation of the device, he or she would continue to be responsible for its failures.
+Instead, since the doctor would be the one advising the patient of the risks associated with surgery and overseeing the operation of the device, he or she would continue to be responsible for its failures.

 Given that ARS is relatively new at most medical facilities, it’s likely that many legal cases will be fought over whether a doctor or the robotic surgical equipment manufacturer should be held liable for negligence that results.